neha-singh8/layoffs-Data-Analysis/README.md

 - Demand-driven sectors like Consumers and Retail make up ~23% of total layoffs.
 - 7 out of the top 10 countries in total layoffs are developing countries, with USA and India at the top 2.
 - Layoffs have steadily increased over time, with sudden spikes like ~84K in January 2023 showing sharp market corrections.
-- Around ~204K layoffs occurred in the Post-IPO stage
+- Around ~204K layoffs occurred during the Post-IPO stage
 - Layoffs increased from ~81K in 2020 to ~160K in 2022, with ~125K already in just the first quarter of 2023.